rickwporter/openapi-spec-tools/LAYOUT.md

 * `summaryFields` - used to display just the listed fields with a `--details` (or `-v`) flag to display all the fields
 * `hiddenFields` - used to always remove the listed fields
 * `allowedFields` - used to only show the listed fields
+* `columns` - used to specify order and columns display in the table.
+Use `*` to denote all other columns.

 #### Pagination Schema